CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 plt.show()

 ```
+Here are some pointers to understand that code:
-The import statement is written to shorten the name for typing convenience.
+1. The import statement is written to shorten the name for typing convenience.
 The module is now called 'plt'.
-The second block of code creates a place to store the filenames and polarity scores separately.
+2. The second block of code creates a place to store the filenames and polarity scores separately.
-The third code block goes through each text, runs the analysis function, and builds two lists: one of filenames, one of polarity scores.
+3. The third code block goes through each text, runs the analysis function, and builds two lists: one of filenames, one of polarity scores.
 Those two lists are then used for plotting in the  bar chart command: .bar() is a function in the nicknamed 'plt' module.
 We give it the filenames and the polarities so that it can plot them as a bar chart.
-Finally, because we need to be able to see the labels, 'plt' has a function called xticks() which has a parameter, 'rotation'.
+4. Finally, because we need to be able to see the labels, 'plt' has a function called xticks() which has a parameter, 'rotation'.
 We rotate the labels 45 degrees.
-plt.show is the command in 'plt' to show the plot we just constructed.
+5. plt.show is the command in 'plt' to show the plot we just constructed.

 ### Saving Our Analysis
 Now let’s save all the results into a file, and also save the plot as an image.
 Both will go into the analysis_results_textblob folder we created earlier.
 Take a look at this code.
 Try to understand it naturally before reading the explanation afterward.